 The ordinary share capital is fully paid up and therefore is classified as Tier 1 capital.
-In August 2013, £5,330,310 of retained profits was converted into called-up share capital through the issue of bonus shares to existing shareholders.

 Reconciliation reserve

 The reconciliation reserve is a balancing item which ensures that the total Own Funds equal the excess of assets, which are available to absorb unexpected losses, over liabilities.
 For Omnilife, it is comprised solely of retained earnings.
 Omnilife currently does not have any deductions to basic Own Funds, which would be reported as separate items and not within the reconciliation reserve.